Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Computation of the bounds

 Now, recall that $v = v_2u$.
 Then, using Cauchy-Schwarz inequality and Parseval's identity we get

 This concludes the proof for the case $T>0$.
 Now, assume that $T=0$.
 Then, notice that, given $u \in L^2_{e,\om}$, we have

-by definition of $\Gamma_e$ in \eqref{def : Gamma and Gamma dagger even}.
-Therefore, since $v_2 \in H^l_{e,\om}$, this implies that { } Moreover, $\left(\mathbb{M}_0-cI_d\right)^{-1}u + \frac{1}{c}u = (f_{2,0} + \frac{1}{c}\delta)*u$ for all $u \in L^2$ by definition of $f_{2,0}$ in \eqref{eq : definition of fiT with operators}.
+by definition of $\Gamma$ in \eqref{def : Gamma and Gamma dagger}.
+Therefore, since $v_2 \in \mathcal{H}_{e,\om}$, this implies that { } Moreover, $\left(\mathbb{M}_0-cI_d\right)^{-1}u + \frac{1}{c}u = (f_{2,0} + \frac{1}{c}\delta)*u$ for all $u \in L^2$ by definition of $f_{2,0}$ in \eqref{eq : definition of fiT with operators}.
 Therefore, using Lemma \ref{lem : computation of f}, the proof in the case $T=0$ can be derived similarly as the case $T>0$ presented above. \end{proof}

 \begin{remark} We derived in Section \ref{sec : computation of the bounds} explicit computations of the required bounds $\mathcal{Y}_0$, $\mathcal{Z}_1$ and $\mathcal{Z}_2$.
-Notice that the only part that specifically depends on the capillary-gravity Whitham equation itself is the computation of the constants in Lemma \ref{lem : computation of f}.
+Notice that the only part that specifically depends on the {cgWE} itself is the computation of the constants in Lemma \ref{lem : computation of f}.
 The rest of the analysis can easily be generalized to a large class of nonlocal equations.
 We further discuss this generalization in the conclusion \ref{conclusion}. \end{remark}